nodejs/nodejs.org/README.md

 npm start
 ```

 This will start the development server on `http://localhost:8080/en/`.
-This should reload automatically when you make changes to the code, but no code is perfect, so sometimes you may need to restart it. :)
+This page should reload automatically when you make changes to the code, but no code is perfect, so sometimes you may need to restart it. :)

 If you want to submit a new feature or a bugfix, the best way is to create the changes in a separate branch, e.g.: `git checkout -b feature/mycoolfeature`.
 This will make it easier for you to submit a pull request and get your feature merged.